5 Best Peptides for Weight Loss: Dosing, Evidence & What Actually Works

 Side Effects

-Interestingly, 56% of trial participants developed antibodies against Tesamorelin.
+One quirk worth knowing: 56% of trial participants developed antibodies against Tesamorelin.
 This didn’t affect how well the drug worked, but it’s something to be aware of.

 Verdict on Tesamorelin

-2. AOD9604 – The HGH Fragment
+3. AOD9604 – The HGH Fragment

 AOD9604 has an interesting history.
-It’s a modified fragment of human growth hormone – specifically amino acids 176-191, with a tyrosine swap that improves stability.
+It’s a modified fragment of human growth hormone, specifically amino acids 176-191 with a tyrosine swap that improves stability.
 The idea was to isolate HGH’s fat-burning effects without the muscle-building, blood sugar-raising, or tumor-promoting properties.

 Why People Still Use It